benreiff/FinalProjectHoneyBeeStudy/README.md

 - Change in bee colony loss from
 - Change in acres bearing almonds

-- Coorelate almond production to decrease in bee production

 ## HTML / CSS
 - Utilizes Sass, a powerful professional grade CSS extension library.
 Sass allows for nesting, variables, and imports to create a neat and simple style sheet.